 The various sizes have their own names as well, with the prefix indicating how many triangles the piece contains: unit, ditan, tritan, tetratan, pentatan and hexatan.

-That the sets would divide so neatly into two squares was discovered by Michael Keller of Baltimore.
+That the sizes 1 through 5 would divide so neatly into two squares was discovered by Michael Keller of Baltimore.

 TAN TRICKS ITM